Writers of the Guru Granth Sahib: Sri Chand

 According to a sakhi, when Guru Arjan had finished composing sixteen astpadis (cantos) of the Gauri Sukhmani composition, popularly known as Sukhmani Sahib, Sri Chand, the son of Guru Nanak, visited him.
 During this visit, it is said that Guru Arjan requested him to continue the composition he was compiling and complete the seventeenth canto of the Sukhmani Sahib.
 Sri Chand humbly recited the verse of his father following the Mul Mantar in the Japji Sahib.
 Thus, it became the seventeenth canto of the Sukhmani Sahib.

+Writers whom were rejected by the guru

+Sikh tradition narrates that at-least four figures, namely Pilu, Kahna Bhagat, Chajju Bhagat, and Shah Husain, paid a visit to Guru Arjan in Amritsar when they learnt he was compiling the Ād Granth to suggest their compilations be included.
+Guru Arjan contemplated but ultimately decided to reject the idea of including their works in the Sikh scripture as they were not in-line with Sikh tenets as per the guru's analysis and judgement.
+Their works were rejected due to them having a pessimistic approach and promoting worldly renunciation/denunciation and escapism.
+As per Kavi Santokh Singh's Suraj Prakash, the version narrated only mentions Kahna, Pilu, and Shah Hussain.
+Pilu's verses were rejected for being misogynistic and promoting celibacy over the life of a householder, while Kahna's verses were philosophically correct but would lead to egotism in kaliyuga.
+Shah Hussain, seeing the other two rejected, instead wrote a verse about the virtues of remaining silent.